okjulian/graphql.wtf/content/episodes/45-the-graph-client.md

 ## Using the execute function

-If you didn't want to execute the generated SDK function for queries, you can also use the `execute` function to perform an operation against the subgraphs.
+If you didn't want to execute the generated SDK function for queries, you can also use the `execute` function to perform an operation against the subgraphs as hinted at previously.

 We'll import both `execute` and `GetLatestRegistrationsDocument` from the generated `.graphclient`: